2020 Jawaharlal Nehru University attack: The sting operation

 On 10 January, the India Today aired a sting operation on the JNU attack.
 Two first-year students, named Akshat Awasthi and Rohit Shah, seemed to have confessed to leading the attack on the Periyar hostel.
 Awasthi confessed to carrying a rod in his hand, wearing a helmet, and channeling and mobilising the attack with the help of students who were members of ABVP, as well as members from outside the campus.
-He also confessed to calling an organisational secretary of ABVP to organise the outside support.
-The aired videos also raised questions over the involvement of the administration and the police in the attack.
-The reporter asked Awasthi, "Who had shut down the light?", and on reply he said, "Admin [...]
+He also confessed to calling an organisational secretary of ABVP to organise outside support.
+The aired videos raised questions over the involvement of the administration and the police in the attack.
+The reporter asked Awasthi, "Who had shut down the light?"
+He replied, "Admin [...]
 I think police".
-The reporter further asked him, "So the police helped the ABVP?"
+The reporter further asked "So the police helped the ABVP?"
 In reply he said, "Whose police is it, sir?"
-He claimed that police were also present inside the campus and a DCP (Deputy Superintendent) of Delhi police asked them to "hit [students]".
-He also claimed to have been committing acts of violence inside the campus for the last six months.
+He claimed that police were also present inside the campus and a DCP (Deputy Superintendent) of Delhi police had asked them to "hit [students]".
+He also claimed to have been committing acts of violence inside the campus for the previous six months.

 Through investigative journalism

-A video of a masked woman student who could be seen vandalising hostels went viral on social media after the 5 January attack.
+A video of a masked female student who could be seen vandalising hostels went viral on social media after the 5 January attack.
 The video named the women as Komal Sharma of Daulat Ram College, University of Delhi.
-On 10 January, fact checking website Alt News published an article fact-checking the reality and identity of the photographed woman.
-It was found that the woman in the photograph and the video was indeed Komal Sharma.
-The website revealed through their investigation that Sharma herself had confessed her involvement in the attack through a WhatsApp conversation with one of her seniors.
-The identity of the student was also confirmed by Aksath Awasthi on the sting operation by India Today.
-Newslaundry also previously identified the woman in the photograph and the video as Komal Sharma.
-Later, on 15 January 2020, the SIT of Delhi Police confirmed the masked woman as Sharma, a member of ABVP.
+On 10 January, fact checking website Alt News published an article confirming that Sharma was the women in the video.
+The website revealed that Sharma had confessed her involvement in the attack through a WhatsApp conversation with one of her seniors.
+Later, on 15 January 2020, the SIT of Delhi Police also identified the masked woman as Sharma, a member of ABVP.

 Claims of responsibility

 Hindu Raksha Dal, or the Hindu Defense League, a right-wing group, claimed responsibility for the attack on Jawaharlal Nehru University students.
-The group leader claimed that the people who conducted the attack on the students and teachers were volunteers of Hindu Raksha Dal and threatened more such attacks on people who are involved in so-called "anti-national activities" in India.
-To date no action has been taken by police against the group.
+The group leader claimed that the people who conducted the attack on the students and teachers were volunteers of Hindu Raksha Dal and threatened to carry out similar attacks on people who in "anti-national activities" in India.
+To date, no action has been taken by police against the group.